-The Company continues to be subject to examination by the IRS for tax years 2014 to 2018.
+The Company continues to be subject to examination by the IRS for tax years 2014 to 2019.
 In August 2019, the IRS proposed an adjustment to the taxable income of MHP as a result of its findings in the audit of MHP's tax year ended September 26, 2014.
 MHP, formerly known as Cadence, was acquired by the Company as a U.S. subsidiary in March 2014.
 Following the acquisition of Cadence, the Company transferred certain rights and risks in Ofirmev intellectual property ("Transferred IP") to a wholly owned non-U.S. subsidiary of the Company.
-The transfer occurred at a price ("Transfer Price") determined in conjunction with the Company's external advisors, in accordance with applicable Treasury Regulations and with reference to the \$1,329.0 million taxable consideration paid by the Company to the shareholders of Cadence.
+The transfer occurred at a price determined in conjunction with the Company's external advisors, in accordance with applicable Treasury Regulations and with reference to the \$1,329.0 million taxable consideration paid by the Company to the shareholders of Cadence.
 The IRS asserts the value of the Transferred IP exceeds the value of the acquired Cadence shares and, further, partially disallows the Company's control premium subtraction.
-The proposed adjustment to taxable income of \$871.0 million, excluding potential associated interest and penalties, is proposed as a multi-year adjustment and may result in a non-cash reduction of the Company's U.S. Federal net operating loss carryforward of \$765.1 million.
-The Company strongly disagrees with the proposed increase to the Transfer Price, continues to engage in resolution discussions with the IRS audit team and intends to contest it through all available administrative and judicial remedies, which may take a number of years to conclude.
-The final outcome cannot be reasonably quantified at this time, however, the proposed adjustment may be material.
-The Company believes its reserve for income tax contingencies is adequate.
+The proposed adjustment to taxable income was \$871.0 million, excluding potential associated interest and penalties.
+During the six months ended June 26, 2020, the Company has made progress in negotiations with the IRS towards achieving a settlement that would reduce the amount of the proposed adjustment and allow the adjustment to be offset against the Company's U.S. Federal NOLs of \$891.3 million.
+Additionally, IRC §453A and underpayment interest expense would be assessed.
+It is reasonably possible that this audit will be concluded within fiscal 2020.
+The Company's reserve for income tax contingencies has been adjusted to reflect these amounts during the six months ended June 26, 2020.